enormandeau/guideseq_ibis/README.md

 ### Dependencies

-To run GUIDE-seq IBIS, you will also need to have the following programs installed on your computer.
+To run GUIDE-Seq IBIS, you will also need to have the following programs installed on your computer.

-- GUIDE-seq IBIS will only work on GNU Linux or OSX
+- GUIDE-Seq IBIS will only work on GNU Linux or OSX
 - bash 4+
 - python 3.7+ (you can use miniconda3 to install python)
 - java (ubuntu/mint: `sudo apt-get install default-jre`)